brson/contract-game/doc/notes.md

 [wri]: https://webpack.js.org/configuration/resolve/

-Hours and hours go by...
+...
+Hours and hours go by as I Google how to do basic webpack stuff ...

 I'm using webpack 5,
 which doesn't do a bunch of node polyfills when it compiles